Key findings from the Eurodesk Youth Info Survey 2025

 Thematic reports

-By doing so, the report helps youth information services understand how to better meet the needs of this group and improve their access to information and mobility opportunities.
+By doing so, they help youth information services understand how to better meet the needs of these groups and improve their access to information and mobility opportunities:

 - Identify gaps in specific areas where youth information services are falling short.

-- Improve the mobility experience for young people with access needs.
+- Improve the mobility experience for young people with specific needs.

-- Ensure no young person is left behind due to a lack of specific information.
+- Ensure no young person is left behind.